Modular arithmetic: Applications

 In computer science, modular arithmetic is often applied in bitwise operations and other operations involving fixed-width, cyclic data structures.
 The modulo operation, as implemented in many programming languages and calculators, is an application of modular arithmetic that is often used in this context.
 The logical operator XOR sums 2 bits, modulo 2.

 The use of long division to turn a fraction into a repeating decimal in any base b is equivalent to modular multiplication of b modulo the denominator.
 For example, for decimal, b = 10.

 In music, arithmetic modulo 12 is used in the consideration of the system of twelve-tone equal temperament, where octave and enharmonic equivalency occurs (that is, pitches in a 1:2 or 2:1 ratio are equivalent, and C-sharp is considered the same as D-flat).

 The method of casting out nines offers a quick check of decimal arithmetic computations performed by hand.
 It is based on modular arithmetic modulo 9, and specifically on the crucial property that 10 ≡ 1 (mod 9).

 Arithmetic modulo 7 is used in algorithms that determine the day of the week for a given date.
 In particular, Zeller's congruence and the Doomsday algorithm make heavy use of modulo-7 arithmetic.

-More generally, modular arithmetic also has application in disciplines such as law (for example, apportionment), economics (for example, game theory) and other areas of the social sciences, where proportional division and allocation of resources plays a central part of the analysis.
+More generally, modular arithmetic also has application in disciplines such as politics (for example, apportionment), economics (for example, game theory) and other areas of the social sciences, where proportional division and allocation of resources plays a central part of the analysis.